 MM NOI - 2.1: A final detailed acoustical analysis, in conformance with California Noise Insulation Standards in Title 24, Part 2 of the California Code of regulations (California Building Code), shall be required for approval for final design of the proposed residences prior to issuance of a building permit.

-The project shall incorporate sound control treatments, such as full-time/forced-air mechanical ventilation systems, standard dual-pane thermal insulated windows, and building facade treatments to meet an interior Ldn of 45 dBA (or 50 dBA as applicable) and an Lmax of 50 dBA or lower in bedrooms and 55 dBA or lower in all other habitable rooms with the windows closed (at the occupant's discretion) to the satisfaction of the City Building Official.
+The project shall also comply with General Plan Policy 7a which requires maximum instantaneous noise levels from railroad trains (Lmax) to be reduced to 50 dBA in bedrooms and 55 dBA in other habitable rooms.
+The project shall incorporate sound control treatments, such as forced-air mechanical ventilation systems, sound-rated windows, and building facade treatments to meet an interior L{dn} of 45 dBA (or 50 dBA as applicable) with the windows closed to the satisfaction of the City Building Official.